alexzorila/artifact-cruncher/README.md

 # Artifact Cruncher
-Parse Velociraptor triage collection to supertimeline on Windows.
+Parse Velociraptor triage collection to Supertimeline on Windows.
 Environment build using WLS2 and Docker.
 Optional ingest into local Splunk container.
 Tested on: Windows 11, WSL2, Ubuntu 22.04 guest, Docker.

 ## Installation
 From an `Ubuntu` guest inside `WSL2` on Windows 11 run one of the following code snippets as `root`.